search icon

 Notice of Litigation: Examples of When It’s Necessary

-Another example is if your company’s products caused someone injury.
-You may create discoverable business records by retesting the product to discover how an injury could have occurred.
+Another example is if a company’s products caused someone injury.
+In that scenario, the company might create discoverable business records by retesting the product to discover how an injury could have occurred.
 All of this information is discoverable if the injured party decides to file a lawsuit.

 Summary

-A Notice of Litigation is a legal document that directs a potential party to preserve business records, whether hard copy or electronic.
-The recipient must comply with the terms of the Notice of Litigation and cease the destruction of records immediately.
+A notice of litigation is a legal document that directs a potential party to preserve their business records, whether in hard copy or electronic form.
+The recipient must comply with the terms of the notice of litigation and cease the destruction of records immediately.

 Recommended articles

-We offer many business services to help small business owners start and run their companies.
-And we offer a Registered Agent Service to receive all of your important legal documents — like Notices of Litigation — on your behalf.
-We strive to make the paperwork and compliance details of running your company a breeze.
-This frees up your time and energy, so you can spend it where it matters most: running and growing your company.
+ZenBusiness offers many business services to help small business owners start and run their companies.
+They also offer a Registered Agent Service to receive all of a company’s important legal documents — like Notices of Litigation — on their behalf.
+ZenBusiness strives to make the paperwork and compliance details of running a company a breeze.
+They free up time and energy so business owners can spend their time where it matters most: running and growing their companies.

 zenbusiness logo